SneakBug8/nestjs-docs-ru/graphql/quick-start.md

 }),
 ```

-Above construction will instantiate `GqlConfigService` inside `GraphQLModule` and will leverage it to create options object.
-The `GqlConfigService` has to implement `GqlOptionsFactory` interface.
+The construction above instantiates `GqlConfigService` inside `GraphQLModule`, using it to create options object.
+Note that in this example, the `GqlConfigService` has to implement the `GqlOptionsFactory` interface, as shown below.
+The `GraphQLModule` will call the `createGqlOptions()` method on the instantiated object of the supplied class.

 ```typescript
 @Injectable()